ycm-core/YouCompleteMe/README.md

 When [configuring a LSP server](#lsp-configuration) the value of the `name` key will be used as the `kwargs[ 'language' ]`.

+See [the LSP Examples](https://github.com/ycm-core/lsp-examples) project for more examples of configuring the likes of PHP, Ruby, Kotlin, and D.

 #### Using `omnifunc` for semantic completion